Wanglab-Caltech/SPARTA/README.md

 # SPARTA Data analysis
-Code used for data analysis for the original sparta paper
+Code used for data analysis for the original SPARTA paper

 ## Dependencies: